idlab-discover/ConCap/README.md

 ### Target-Specific Labels

-In multi-target scenarios, you can also specify target-specific labels that will be merged with the scenario-level labels:
+Similarly, you can specify target-specific labels that will be merged with the scenario-level labels.
+Target-specific labels take precedence over global labels.

 ```yaml
 type: multi-target